-After the interview, pupils come to the Helix and take assessments in Literacy, Numeracy and Science, Learning Styles and Strengths and Difficulties.
+After the interview, pupils come to the Helix and take assessments in English, Maths and Science, Cognitive Ability and PASS.
+Teachers will then:

 Pupil Progress is assessed on a half termly basis and all parents/carers are encouraged to attend target setting days held each term in order to discuss their child’s progress and next steps.

 Pupils are allocated 1:1 review sessions with their Key Workers once a week to review their progress against their targets and express concerns about access to the curriculum.
 Key workers make regular contact with home to report on pupil’s progress.
 Subject teachers make summative half termly assessments of pupil’s learning to monitor their progress.
 There is a termly target setting parents/carers consultation day, where subject teachers, Education Support Workers and the SENCo can discuss the pupils’ progress.
 The SENCo is available to discuss individual pupils at all times, just call The Helix and he will arrange a meeting.